CoryDAsana/developer-docs/source/includes/markdown/_09-rich-text.html.md

 Multiple paragraph blocks can exist in sequence.
 When this happens, a double-newline `\n\n` will indicate a division between two blocks.
 This contrasts with a line break `\n`, which indicates a new line within the same block.

-To represent multiple sequential line breaks within the same block, you can use the unicode zero-width-space (`\u200b`) as an empty line’s content.
-Otherwise, each double-newline `\n\n` will be recognized as a division between two blocks.
+When multiple sequential line breaks exist within the same block, the unicode zero-width-space (`\u200b`) will be used as an empty line’s content.
+This nuance is present to distinguish a double line break `\n\u200b\n` from a block division `\n\n`.

 Example:
 ```html